Independência Futebol Clube

 Independência Futebol Clube, commonly known as Independência, is a Brazilian association football club based in Rio Branco, Acre.
-The club currently doesn't play in any league, having last participated in the Campeonato Acreano in the 2019 season.
+The club currently competes in Campenato Acreano, the top division of the Acre state football league, and the Campeonato Brasileiro Série D. They play their home matches at the 10,000-capacity Estádio Antônio Aquino Lopes.

-Independência Futebol Clube's home kit is a shirt with green, white and red vertical stripes, white shorts and white socks.
-They play their home matches at the Estádio José de Melo which has a capacity of 8,000 and they are currently playing in the Campeonato Acriano which they have won 10 times.
-This makes them the 3rd most successful team in the league's history.
+Independência's home kit is a shirt with green, white and red vertical stripes, white shorts and white socks, similar to Fluminense from Rio de Janeiro, who is also the inspiration for their crest.
+They also possess the nickname Timão (The Great Team), more commonly attributed to São Paulo-based side Corinthians.

 History

 Independência Futebol Clube was founded on August 2, 1946 by a group of entrepreneurs from Rio Branco.